The Pendulum test

 Slip resistance of Kährs wood flooring

 We've carried out the Pendulum test on a wide range of our wood flooring, with differernt types of surface treatments - from ultramatt and oiled surfaces to floors in high gloss lacquer.
-All the wood floors which we've tested have a low slip potential, but bear in mind that floors with different surface treatment can have different slip resistance.
-For detailed test values, please look at the Slip Resistance Value Chart.
+Find out more about the slip resistance of Kährs wood flooring in the PDF document.